 Special Graduation Requirements: For graduation, students must have a cumulative graduate GPA of 3.0 or higher on a 4.0 scale as well as meet all general requirements for graduate degrees.
 Besides completing the comprehensive written and oral examinations or the thesis and oral defense, students must receive a grade of B or better in the fourth sequence course of a foreign language or a passing grade in a reading proficiency examination administered by the Department of Modern and Classical Languages.
 Students entering the literature emphasis without an undergraduate degree in English must complete at least 6 hours in British literature and 6 hours in American literature; for students in the Rhetoric and Composition Emphasis, 3 hours in each.
+Students in both the Literature Emphasis and the Rhetoric and Composition Emphasis must have the written permission of the department head to enroll in ENGL 8700 more than once.
 Students seeking the M.A. in English as a second master's degree must satisfy all the requirements for the Master of Arts in English.
 Students wishing to obtain T-5 certification may do so after the completion of the M.A. program, provided they have a T-4 certificate and complete the professional education courses required for T-5 certification by the State Department of Education.